ralismark/ralismark.github.io/_posts/2020-11-29-treap-rope.md

 2. Split the subtree on that side, if it exists
 3. Reattach the closer half to the root

 However, we've assumed that we can easily determine which side the split is on.
-I'll admit this is bit of a cop-out, since it isn't even possible with a bare Cartesian tree, but it'll be easy to support in a treap.
+I'll admit this is bit of a cop-out, since it isn't even possible with plain Cartesian trees, but it'll be easy to support when we actually make our treap.

 # Complexity